-Epstein said the committee “set better standards” for the club and hold it accountable.
+Epstein said the committee “set better standards” for the club and holds it accountable.

 The recent deaths of George Floyd, Breonna Taylor and Ahmaud Arbery have sparked protests across the country.
-Floyd, a black man, died May 25 after a white Minneapolis police officer pressed his knee into Floyd’s neck while Floyd was handcuffed and saying that he couldn’t breathe.
+Floyd, a black man, died May 25 after a white Minneapolis police officer pressed his knee into Floyd’s neck while Floyd was handcuffed, pleading that he couldn’t breathe.